 I remember during my childhood trips to Rishikesh, which were quite frequent, we always used to come back with some Pickles or Murabba.
-There is a shop close to Parmarth Niketan in Rishikesh which I love for the Amla Murabba and Carrot Murabba.
+There is a shop close to Parmarth Niketan which I love for the Amla Murabba and Carrot Murabba.

 In Haridwar too, in the main market behind the famous Har Ki Paudi, there are shops with piles of pickles on display.
-While there are usual pickles like Manho Pickle and Lime Pickle, there are unusual ones like Karela or Bitter gourd Pickle.
+While there are usual pickles like Mango Pickle and Lime Pickle, there are unusual ones like Karela or Bitter gourd Pickle.

 There are interesting herbs like Hill Mint or Pahadi Pudina, Ashwagandha, Vansh Lochan, Hing, and many other things.
-Be aware that some of them may be advertising some herbs for weight reduction – that is just a bait.
+Be aware that some of them may be advertising some herbs for weight reduction – that is just bait.
 Herbs are good, but none of them can guarantee weight loss at least not in a healthy way.